Limited theatrical release: Criticism

 With streaming technology making films more accessible to audiences regardless of geographic location, the platform release strategy has been criticized as an outdated model as it limits specialty films to metropolitan areas.

-A notable example is the 2017 film Call Me By Your Name, which debuted at the 2017 Sundance Film Festival and began its limited theatrical run on November 24, 2017 in New York City and Los Angeles, with a wider opening on Christmas Day.
+A notable example is the 2017 film Call Me By Your Name, which debuted at the 2017 Sundance Film Festival and began its limited theatrical run on November 24, 2017, in New York City and Los Angeles, with a wider opening on Christmas Day.
 Only until days before the nominees for the 90th Academy Awards were announced was the film expanded to 800 theaters.
 Distributor Sony Pictures Classics sparked criticism for not expanding to more cities sooner.
 Some journalists and industry sources defended the rollout, arguing an immediate wide release for such a film with a specialized audience was not a viable option.

-In 2021, some films that were awards contenders (Belfast, Spencer, and The French Dispatch) were opened in wide release.
+In 2021, some films that were awards contenders (Belfast and Spencer) were opened in wide release.
 The shift away from platform releases was seen as a result of the COVID-19 pandemic's impact on theaters and the streaming age.